-If your knife is to be gently used, then handle scales made from a decorative material such as exotic hardwoods or stag antler are a good choice, but if the knife is to see hard use, you should consider handle scales made from a tough material such as Micarta or G10.
+If your knife is to be gently used, then handle scales made from a decorative material such as exotic hardwoods or stag antler are a good choice, but if it's going to see hard use, you should consider handle scales made from a tough material such as Micarta or G10.

 Now that we've spent some time discussing the important features to consider, let's take a look at our top 10 EDC knives.

-It's possible to spend as much as you want on an EDC knife.
+It's possible to spend as much as you want on an EDC.
 Benchmade has models that are even in the $400 range.
 But we are looking at more reasonably priced models.
 You can still get extremely high quality without paying an arm and a leg.